loxosceles/ai-portfolio/docs/contributing/development-workflow.md

 We use a simplified Git flow branching strategy:

 - `main`: Production-ready code
-- `develop`: Development code
+- `dev`: Development code
-- Feature branches: Created from `develop` for new features
+- Feature branches: Created from `dev` for new features
-- Bugfix branches: Created from `develop` for bug fixes
+- Bugfix branches: Created from `dev` for bug fixes
 - Hotfix branches: Created from `main` for urgent fixes

 ## Branch Naming